Barry Michael Cooper: Career

-In October 2008 Cooper produced the "Larry Davis episode" for season three of BET's hit crime documentary, American Gangster.
+In 2008, Cooper produced the Larry Davis episode for season three of BET's crime documentary, American Gangster.
 Thus far, the Larry Davis episode has been the highest-rated original-series telecast in BET's history.

-Since 2007 Cooper has published a blog, "Hooked on the American Dream".
+Starting in 2007, Cooper published a blog, "Hooked on the American Dream".
 In 2011, he published Hooked on the American Dream, Vol. 1: New Jack City Eats Its Young, a collection of his essays and articles from the 1980s, in an Amazon Kindle edition.
-He is also a contributor to the Huffington Post.
+He was also a contributor to the Huffington Post.